PlayingIO/playingio.github.io/docs/metric.md

 * You can use set items as badges to represent a player's progress in various aspects of your game.
 * You can use set items as tags or inventory items on a player.
 * You can combine set items with achievement rules to make player achievements.

+## State Metrics

+> A state metric indicates a particular state which the player is currently in.

+While designing state metrics, you need to define preset states, which are essentially the various states that a player can take.

+### Use Cases

+A state metric can be used to associate a state with a player.
+This could be as simple as active, online, banned, etc or can be combined with our level rules to create a player leveling system.